scarburato/t150_driver/README.md

 *This is not an official driver from Thrustmaster and is provided without any kind of warranty.
 Loading and using this driver is at your own risk; I don't take responsibility for kernel panics, devices bricked or any other kind of inconvenience*

 ## Project status
-The driver is to be partially re-written as a hid driver instead of an usb driver.

 ### What's working 👌
 + All axis and buttons of the wheel are reported¹